boltzmann-brain/hugo-homepage/content/posts/weizenbaum.md

 When exactly the day ends is furthermore always an arbitrary decision.
 We are more certain however that at noon the day dominates and at midnight the night dominates.
 That implies:  We cannot draw exact boundaries between the living and the non-living.
 But we know the difference between human and machine as well as that between day and night.

 **Spiegel:**
-And for you, Herr Haefner, the computer is an evolutionary and--at least theoretically--unlimitedly adaptive system.
-Will it one day be much better at everything than we are--and perhaps even a bit more?
+And for you, Herr Haefner, the computer is an evolutionary and---at least theoretically---unlimitedly adaptive system.
+Will it one day be much better at everything than we are---and perhaps even a bit more?

 **Haefner:**
 Yes, basically we can convert all our experiences into computer language.
-With one important limitation: It must be human experiences, that we are conscious of and that was thought about.
+With one important limitation: It must be human experiences, that we are conscious of and that were thought about.
 From psychology we know that in a human a lot of experience-led processes occur, of which they have no idea.
 These also cannot be relayed to the external world.

 **Spiegel:**
 Are all human experiences transmissible, as long as they are expressed in language and can be communicated?